-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation about the total amount of remuneration that members of the board of directors and the executive board receive from other companies in the group, and recommend a remuneration policy applicable for the company in general.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation is in compliance with the company's remuneration policy and the assessment of the performance of the persons concerned.
+The committee should have information on the total remuneration that members of the board of directors and the executive board receive from other companies in the group, recommending a remuneration policy applicable for the company in general and assisting with the preparation of the annual remuneration report.
 3.4.8.
 The Committee recommends that the remuneration committee do not consult with the same external advisers as the executive board of the company.
 X The remuneration committee and Executive Management do not consult with the same external advisors.

-3.5.
-Evaluation of the performance of the board of directo ors and the exec cutive board 3.5.1.
-The Committee recommends that the board of directors establish an evaluation procedure where contributions and results of the board of directors and the individual members, as well as collaboration with the executive board are annually evaluated.
-Significant changes deriving from the evaluation should be included in the management commentary or on the company's website.
-X The Board of Directors has adopted a formal evaluation procedure to ensure systematic evaluation of the work of the Board of Directors and the individual members.
-The chairman is in charge of the evaluation of the Board and significant changes deriving from the assessment is disclosed in the annual report.
-3.5.2.
-The Committee recommends that in connection with preparation of the general meeting, the board of Х The company's Board of Directors consists of 4-6 external directors elected by the shareholders in general meeting and 2-3 members elected by the
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 3.5.
+Evaluation of the performance of t he board of dir ectors and the e executive boo ard 3.5.1.
+The Committee recommends that the board of directors establish an evaluation procedure for an annual evaluation of the board of directors and the individual members.
+External assistance should be obtained at least every third year.
+The evaluation should inter alia include: contribution and results, cooperation with the executive board, the chairman's leadership of the board of directors, the composition of the board of directors (including competencies, diversity and the number of members), the work in the committees and the committee structure, and the organisation and quality of the material that is submitted to the board of directors.
+X The Board of Directors has adopted a formal evaluation procedure to ensure an annual and systematic evaluation of the work of the Board of Directors and the individual members.
+The chairman is in charge of the evaluation of the Board and the evaluation includes, amongst others, the criteria set out in recommendation 3.5.1; recommendation 3.3.3; and an individual interview between each board member and the Chairman.
+The main elements of the evaluation procedure and the general conclusions are described in the management commentary and on the company's website.
+Further, the chairman accounts for the evaluation as set out in the recommendation on the general meeting.
+External assistance will be obtained at least every third year. general conclusions should be described in the management